supermarsx/openai-codex-userscript/readme.md

 A floating gear icon is added to the side of the page.
 Clicking it opens a modal where you can manage your prompt suggestions and toggle various UI options:

-* Switch between light and dark themes.
+* Switch between Light, Dark and OLED themes.
 * Hide the “What are we coding next?” header.
 * Hide the “Docs” navigation link.